captain-majid/CoachAI/README.md

 - Idle Workers measure displays the number of idle workers, and the total lost time (as with Workers Cut, this increase when there is more Idle Workers).
 - MineralsAbove measure for the time being above certain amount of minerals, see _**mineralsAboveLog**_ for customization in-game.
 - Detecting the game speed, by just looking at the FPS value: 24=Fastest, 21=Faster, 18=Fast, 15=Normal, etc..
+- Showing if a map is 2p/3p/4p on game/replay (just counting the start locations on it).
 # Features in-game::video_game:
 - The # of Minerals/Gas workers from all bases.
-- The # of idle production buildings (for Zerg, only the number of Larvae displayed), also the buildings IdleTime for Protoss.
+- The # of idle production buildings (for Zerg, only the number of Larvae displayed), also the buildings IdleTime + Shield Battery remaining energy for Protoss.
 - The # of idle of idle fighting units (only non-worker units that canAttackMove: HT, Siege-Mode Tank, Lurker cannot, Medics can !).
 - The # of all killed enemies during the game.
 - The # of all current enemies, their supplies, Minerals/Gas, upgrades, in-progress things and you can even see the enemies while they move in the dark/fog.